renpy/renpy/sphinx/source/screens.rst

 fixed has an area that is the same size as the hotspot, meaning that the children will be positioned relative to the hotspot.

+Hotspots should be given the ``alt`` style property to allow Ren'Py's self-voicing feature to work.

 .. _sl-hotbar: